Cattn/portalDraw/README.md

 Refer to ``.env.example`` for an example.
 Simply change the name to ``.env`` and change and variables you'd like.
 If you choose not to modify any values, everything shown in .env.example will be the default.

+> Ensure PUBLIC_PORT and PORT are the same if changed.

 **Need multiple origins for CORS?
 (Tailscale)**

 Modify your .env to include multiple origins, seperated by ``,``